 Chase Sapphire Preferred

 The Chase Sapphire Preferred earns 2x Ultimate Rewards (UR) points on Dining and General Travel.
 It also earns one point on non-bonus spend.
-Furthermore, this card offers a 60,000-point sign-up bonus that can be earned after spending $4,000 in the first 3 months.
+Furthermore, this card offers a 80,000-point sign-up bonus that can be earned after spending $4,000 within the first three months.
 Like the World of Hyatt Card, the Sapphire Preferred has a $95 annual fee.
+Neither card’s annual fees are waived the first year.

 American Express Hilton Surpass Card

 Hilton loyalists would love this card more than the World of Hyatt Card.
-The Surpass Card earns 12x Hilton Honors points at Hilton properties.
+The Surpass Card earns 12x Hilton Honors points at Hilton properties (not including the membership and Gold Status points bonuses).
 It also earns 6x points for Dining, Groceries, and Gas.
 All other purchases earn 3x HH points.

 The card comes with a bonus of 125,000 points that can earned after spending $2,000 in the first 3 months.
 This bonus comes in one part unlike the two-part Hyatt bonus.
 It also has a significantly lower minimum spend, making it more attainable.

-Like the World of Hyatt Card, the Ascend has a $95 annual fee.
+Like the World of Hyatt Card, the Surpass has a $95 annual fee.
 But it comes with valuable Hilton Gold Status and other nice perks to justify the fee.

 Hyatt loyalists are in for a big treat with the Chase World of Hyatt Card.
 It has a plethora of opportunities to earn valuable Hyatt points and great benefits to boot.
 The World of Hyatt Card can be considered a long-term keeper card for Hyatt loyalists and many other travelers.